HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 You cannot pay off debt fast if the balance keeps growing.
 This step is non-negotiable and must happen before or alongside every other step.

 Stop using the cards you are paying down.
 This sounds obvious.
-It is the most commonly skipped step.
+It is also the most commonly skipped step.
 If you pay $600 toward a card and charge $300 during the same month, your effective payment is $300.
 You are moving at half speed without realizing it — and the minimum payment calculation on your next statement will reflect a balance that barely changed.

 Remove the cards from your digital wallets.
 Put them in a drawer.
 If willpower is not reliable — and for most people it is not — freeze them in a literal block of ice.
-The physical friction of thawing a card before using it is enough to break the automatic spending pattern for most people.
+The physical friction of thawing a card before using it is enough to break the automatic spending pattern for many people.
 The pause creates a decision point where there was none before.

 Do not close the accounts.
 Closing old credit card accounts reduces your available credit and can temporarily lower your credit score by increasing your utilization ratio and shortening your average account age.
 Just stop using them during the payoff period.
 The account’s positive history continues working in your favor while you pay down the balance.